chris-pearce/ui-component-best-practices/README.md

 words, the spacing that is happening only within itself, which technically means its _content_, _padding_, and _border_ areas (see the next section:
 [Why `margin` Specifically?](#why-margin-specifically) for more context).
-Then they are free to be inserted into any component tree.
+Then they are free to be inserted into any component tree or UI context.

 #### Why `margin` Specifically?